MilaK-L/Memory-Game/README.md

 Animals icons designed by [Freepik](https://www.freepik.com/) from www.flaticon.com Background image made by [Freepik](https://www.freepik.com/)

+### Dependencies:
+External libraries used to build this project include: jQuery, Bootstrap, icons from Font Awesome, EasyTimer for timer functionality.

 ### Known issues:
 - Animation when two open cards do not match doesn't work properly yet, and needs to be tweaked.
 - User can click and open more then 2 cards at a time.